HiImSaba1/frontend-mentor-challenges/README.md

 Copy or Clone the project -> drop the folder into your VS Code or what you use -> Open index.html with Live Server -> Enjoy!
 # fylo-landing-page-with-two-column-layout-master
 Copy or Clone the project -> drop the folder into your VS Code or what you use -> Open index.html with Live Server -> Enjoy!
+# insure-landing-page-master
+Copy or Clone the project -> drop the folder into your VS Code or what you use -> Open index.html with Live Server -> Enjoy!